 6People of all nations will be converted and know the true God.
-They will bury their Ezk idols which led them into error 7 and they will $^{33:24}$ praise the God of Justice.
-All the Israelites 104: saved at that time will remember the Lord in 35 all truth.
+They will bury their idols which led them into error 7 and they will praise the God of Justice.
+All the Israelites saved at that time will remember the Lord in all truth.
 They will come together and go to Jerusalem.
-They will live securely forever in the land of Abraham which will be given back pear from the earth.
+They will live securely forever in the land of Abraham which will be given back to them.
+Those who sincerely love God will rejoice.
+But sinners and the unjust will disappear from the earth.

 8My son, leave Nineveh.
 Do not remain here.